 Who can apply?
-Rising 3Ls
+Rising 2Ls and 3Ls

-Is this program year-long or semester-long?
-Year-Long
+Is the program year-long or semester-long?
+Year-long

 How many credits?
 8, upon completion of full year-long course

 *Clinic orientation occurs the week prior to regularly scheduled fall classes.
 Please see your clinic schedule to determine which day you need to return to campus in August.